JorgeZam/jorgezambrano.github.io/_teaching/2026-image-processing.md

 location: "Santiago, Chile"
 ---

-An advanced undergraduate course on digital image processing, covering the theoretical foundations and practical implementation of techniques for image enhancement, analysis, and computer vision.
+An advanced undergraduate/postgraduated course on digital image processing, covering the theoretical foundations and practical implementation of techniques for image enhancement, analysis, and computer vision.
 Topics include spatial and frequency-domain processing, color image analysis, multiresolution representations, filtering, mathematical morphology, segmentation, feature detection and description, Hough transforms, and applications in image understanding using Python.

 ## Technologies and Tools